-- Obtaining sexual gratification (either for themselves or for the person they are enabling to view the victim's genitals, buttocks or underwear). - To humiliate, distress or alarm the victim. - 9.29 "Operating equipment" includes enabling, or securing, activation by another person without that person's knowledge, e.g. a motion-activated camera. - 9.30 Upskirting will not be tolerated by the school.
+- 9.27 Under the Voyeurism (Offences) Act 2019, it is an offence to operate equipment for the purpose of upskirting. - 9.28 "Operating equipment" includes enabling, or securing, activation by another person without that person's knowledge, e.g. a motion-activated camera. - 9.29 Upskirting will not be tolerated by the school.
 Any incidents of upskirting will be reported to the DSL who will then decide on the next steps to take, which may include police involvement.
-Additional advice can be found at Upskirting know your rights. - 9.31 Managers should be aware that should staff report any building issues that could contribute, these should be directed to the central team.
+Additional advice can be found at Upskirting know your rights. - 9.30 Managers should be aware that should staff report any building issues that could contribute, these should be directed to the central team.